CAS ETH in Regenerative Materials - Hygrothermal Specialisation

 earth. bio-based. reused

-You want to learn all about hygrothermal qualities of regenerative building materials?
+You want to deepen your understanding of the hygrothermal performance of regenerative building materials?

 Four Modules focused on Hygrothermal aspects